Documentation comment references

 What can be referenced

 #Most library members can be referenced in a doc comment, including classes, constants, enums, named extensions, extension types, functions, mixins, and type aliases.
-This includes all in-scope library members, either declared locally, or imported.
+This includes all in-scope library members, either declared locally, imported, or imported with a doc import.
 Library members that are imported with an import prefix can be referenced with the prefix.
 For example:

 import 'dart:math' as math;